RBGKew/bioinfo-utils/docs/advice/target_capture_data_analysis.md

 As an alternative to estimate the capture success, the **max_overlap** R script calculates three statistics using the output of the get_seq_lengths.py script:
 - representedness = proportion of species and genes for which sequences were obtained
 - completeness = proportion of each target sequence obtained for each species
 - evenness = measure of how evenly the sequence lengths are distributed across species and genes.
-This is adapted from a measure of species evenness descrcibed in [Pielou, 1966](https://www.sciencedirect.com/science/article/pii/0022519366900130).
+This is adapted from a measure of species evenness described in [Pielou, 1966](https://www.sciencedirect.com/science/article/pii/0022519366900130).

 This script also generates a csv file which you can open in a spreadsheet programme of your choice to create a heatmap with appropriate conditonal formatting.

 ### Number of reads ON/OFF target